sea-bass/turtlebot3_behavior_demos/README.md

 docker compose up demo-behavior-py
 ```

-You can also include arguments:
+You can also change the following environment variables to set arguments for the launch files, or by modifying the defaults in the `.env` file:

 ```
 TARGET_COLOR=green BT_TYPE=queue ENABLE_VISION=true docker compose up demo-behavior-py